HOW TO TROUBLESHOOT AND REPAIR A RV REFRIGERATOR

 Alternatively, you can call in the professionals.
 This might be expensive, however, the choice is yours.

 As with other RV appliances, you shouldn’t neglect regular refrigerator maintenance.
 Keeping a few good habits in mind will go a long way toward preventing breakdowns.

 There are times when you should pick electricity over propane.
 For example, if you’re camping at high altitudes.

-It’s generally better to use electricity rather than propane if you’re up high.
-There is less oxygen, so liquid gas will not burn as it does at lower elevations.
+Using electricity rather than propane is generally better if you’re up high.
+There is less oxygen, so propane gas will not burn as it does at lower elevations.
 Coolfun recommends using ac power at elevations greater than 5000 ft.

 KEEP IT CLEAN

 Don’t forget the exterior when you’re cleaning out the access panel where the cooling unit coils are located.
 Dirt accumulating on the burners or in the drainage pipe can cause issues please look at your owner’s manual for maintenance.

 Always clean your refrigerator thoroughly before your RV goes into storage.

 A broken refrigerator can spoil your food and ruin an otherwise wonderful trip.
 But, as you can see, there are many fixes you can try safely by yourself.

 In any case, don’t let potential issues with your RV refrigerator keep you from RVing.
 Gas Absorption RV refrigerators are very sturdy and explicitly designed to be used on the road.
 So the chances of them breaking down are low, indeed—and here you’ve got some DIY tricks up your sleeve when this does happen.